ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/ rain.md

 ## Rain's Universal Influence

 Rain is a fact of life.
-With the looming threat of climate change affecting everyone, everywhere, rain has become an even more prevalent topic of discussion.
-Regardless of whether it's perceived as a blessing or a curse, a desperate need or a threat to existence, its importance permeates all societies.
-Yet, as a global community, we've struggled to agree on the reality of climate change, let alone unite to address it.
+With the looming threat of climate change affecting everyone, everywhere, rain is an even more pressing topic of discussion.
+Regardless of whether it's perceived as a blessing or a curse, a desperate need or a threat to existence, rain's signficance permeates all societies.

-## Wisdom of the Ages
+## Wisdom from the Storms of the Past

 The age-old advice "Save for a rainy day" urges us to be prepared for unexpected challenges.
-It warns that unpredictable hardships — just as inevitable as sunny or cloudy days — will certainly arise.
+It warns that unpredictable hardships — just as inevitable as sunny or [crummy]({filename}the_crummy_day_toolkit.md), cloudy days — will certainly arise.

 Winnie the Pooh, ever the optimist, counsels us to go out into the rain and "play in the puddles."
-Sometimes we just don't have the necessary protection to avoid the rain, or courage to go out and play.
-Yet, between surrendering to the storm and playing in it blithely, we can find a vast array of potential responses.
+Sometimes we just don't have the necessary gear to protect us from the rain, or courage to go out and play.
+Yet, between surrendering to the storm and playing in it blithely, we can discover a vast range of potential responses.

-Equipped with even modest raingear and a pinch of courage, we can reassure ourselves: the rain is fleeting, the sun will return, and soon enough, we'll once again be able to play in the puddles.
+Equipped with even modest raingear and a pinch of courage, we can reassure ourselves: the rain is fleeting, the sun will return, and soon enough, we'll once again be able to splash in the puddles.

 > "You're braver than you believe, stronger than you seem, and smarter than you think."